-- Provide additional employment lands to support growth on the back of Snowy 2.0, allowing for growth in the local economy. - Provide for future suburban land release areas to support growth. - Provide for flexible planning controls which will enable for infill development near the town centre.
-4.3 The Evidence
+- Provide additional employment lands to support growth on the back of Snowy 2.0, allowing for growth in the local economy. - Provide for future suburban land release areas to support growth. - Provide flexible planning controls that will enable infill development near the town centre.

 Cooma is the largest township in the region.
 It is the only town in the Snowy Monaro region identified as a strategic centre in the South East and Tablelands Regional Plan 2036.
-The urban area of Cooma had a population of approximately 6,742 at the 2016 census (Australian Bureau of Statistics, 2021), and the surrounding rural area which is directly serviced by Cooma had a population of approximately 1,242 people.
+The urban area of Cooma had a population of approximately 6,742 at the 2016 census (Australian Bureau of Statistics, 2021), and the surrounding rural area, which is directly serviced by Cooma, had a population of approximately 1,242 people.